Skip to main contentSkip to footer

 Whilst the data provides so much hope and potential for better health and wellbeing, confusing data access arrangements mean that those who could analyse the data to inform change and improvement, can’t.
 Often, analysts are unable to access this vital information in a timely way, meaning the data goes unused and is abandoned.

-We recognise the challenges faced by researchers wanting to use routinely collected health and social care data to build understanding and improve healthcare services, and in response have developed this resource - the ARC Data Science Hub.
+We recognise the challenges faced by researchers wanting to use routinely collected health and social care data to build understanding and improve healthcare services, and in response have developed this resource - the ARC KSS Data Science Hub.
 The team hopes this resource provides guidance and clarity, eliminating the fog of confusion around national and regional datasets and helps unlock their full potential for greater, public good.

-To note: The ARC Data Science Hub has been built in collaboration with the National Institute for Health and Care Research (NIHR) Applied Research Collaboration Kent, Surrey and Sussex (ARC KSS) funded project:
+To note: The ARC KSS Data Science Hub has been built in collaboration with the National Institute for Health and Care Research (NIHR) Applied Research Collaboration Kent, Surrey and Sussex (ARC KSS) funded project:

 Development of data governance, methods, and training resource to support ARC-wide data analysis of routinely collected health and social care data.